The linear programming optimum for packings in classical association schemes: Main results

-which have the same $P$- and $Q$-numbers as $\frac12D_{n+1}$ \cite{Ivanovetal}.
+Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp} also gives the LP optimum in $B_n$, $C_n$, and $D_n$ in the following way.
+First, $B_n$ and $C_n$ induce new association schemes with the classes $R_0,R_1\cup R_2, R_3\cup R_4,\dots$, which have the same $P$- and $Q$-numbers as $\frac12D_{n+1}$ \cite{Ivanovetal}.
 Therefore, without loss of generality for odd $d$, we can study the linear program for $\frac{d+1}{2}$-codes in $\frac12D_{n+1}$ instead of the linear program for $d$-codes in $B_n$ and $C_n$.
 Second for even~$d$, it was shown in \cite[Prop.~3.3]{SchmidtWeissSteiner} that every $d$-code in $D_n$ induces a $\frac d2$-code in $\frac12D_n$ of the same size.
 We can therefore require without loss of generality that the inner distribution $(A_0,A_1,\dots,A_n)$ of a $d$-code in $D_n$ satisfies $A_i=0$ for all odd $i$, and thus, by adding this constraint to the linear program~\eqref{eq:LPprimalCodes} for $d$-codes in $D_n$, we can study the linear program for $\frac d2$-codes in $\frac12 D_n$ instead.
 These observations imply the following corollary from Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}. \begin{cor} ~\begin{enumerate}[(a)] \item Let $X$ be the set of generators in $B_n$ or $C_n$.
 Assume that $d$ is odd with $1\leq d\leq n$.
 Then the LP optimum for $d$-codes in $C_n$ and $B_n$ is given by

 \item Let $X$ be the set of generators in $D_n$.
 Assume that $d$ is even with $2\leq d\leq n$.
 Then the LP optimum for $d$-codes in $D_n$ is given by

 \end{enumerate} \end{cor}